chaniahoffman/01-My-Blog/README.md

 Animal health and welfare is the most important concept in the livestock industry.
 A producer cannot make money on animals that are not cared for properly.
 Administering to the health of the pigs begins on day one, sometimes before day one, and continues through the life of the pig.

 For instance, the other day we had a gilt that had finally begun to farrow.
-This gilt has been in our holding pen for a few weeks to monitor and ensure she was in good condition.
+This gilt had been in our holding pen for a few weeks to monitor and ensure she was in good condition.
 I was nervous because she is a smaller gilt and was unsure of the type of pigs the boar she was bred to would produce.
-I was afraid her pelvis would not be big enough, and she would have trouble farrowing.
+I feared her pelvis would not be big enough, and she would have trouble farrowing.

 My concern was justified.